telerik/winforms-docs/controls/file-dialogs/overview.md

 * Drive/Directory Filtering: You can filter all drives and directories with the **DirectoryRequesting** event.

-* Environment variables: The dialogs support the usage of all system and user-defined environment variables.

 * Network Locations: The controls allow you to display network locations by setting the ShowNetworkLocations property.

 The file dialogs also support many other features of the native Windows file dialogs.